 Alan W. Story, MD

-Dr Story’s medical interests include care for infants, children, teenagers, and adult patients.
+Dr. Story’s medical interests include care for infants, children, teenagers, adult, and geriatric patients.
 He is particularly focused on disease prevention and well care.
 Several common medical conditions that he treats extensively include hypertension, diabetes, thyroid disorders, and lipid disorders.
 He also provides acute care for sickness/illness including infectious diseases, musculoskeletal sprains or strains, lacerations/injuries, rashes and other dermatological conditions.

-In addition to the practice of medicine, Alan enjoys spending time with his family, hiking, camping, and fly fishing.
-He attends Mt Ruhama Baptist Church and is one of the leaders in his local Boy Scouts of America troop.
+In addition to the practice of medicine, Alan enjoys spending time with his family, hiking, bee keeping, camping, and fly fishing.
+He attends Mt.
+Ruhama Baptist Church and is one of the leaders in his local Boy Scouts of America troop.